For a long time, I believed that if something was meant for my growth, it would feel relieving, expansive and like a deep exhale.

-This change shifts how we think about ourselves, how we relate to our emotions and how we learned to stay safe in the world and our relationships by pleasing, appeasing, shrinking, or staying quiet.
+This type of growth shifts how we think about ourselves, how we relate to our emotions and how we learned to stay safe in the world and our relationships by pleasing, appeasing, shrinking, or staying quiet.
 The habits that determine whether we trust ourselves, set respectful boundaries, and act from self-love or whether we abandon ourselves in order to belong.

 Over time, I came to understand that this discomfort is not a sign that something has gone wrong.
 It’s often a sign that something honest is trying to emerge.
-I call the discomfort of being stretched into a new version of yourself growth stress.
+It is the discomfort of being stretched into a new version of yourself.

-I know this not as a concept, but as a lived experience.
+I know personal growth stress not as a concept, but as a lived experience.

 Meditation entered my life during a season of suffering.
 My stress hormones were elevated.
 My body was tense.
 I had a confusing and unsettling feeling that something was missing in my life.
 I was tired of feeling on edge and disconnected from myself.
 I wanted clarity and inner peace.